 The No Nukes 2012 Concert and the Role of Musicians in the Anti-Nuclear Movement

 On July 7–8, 2012, a two-day mass rock concert called No Nukes 2012 was held in the Makuhari Messe Convention Center in Chiba, near Tokyo.
-The organizer was Sakamoto Ryuichi, member of the New York-based technopop group Yellow Magic Orchestra (YMO) and Academy Award-winning composer.
-Profits for the concert were donated to Sayonara Genpatsu 1000 Man Nin Akushon (Citizens’ Committee for the 10 Million People’s Petition to say Goodbye to Nuclear Power Plants), an antinuclear group which Sakamoto has been backing, along with Nobel Prize-winning author Oe Kenzaburo and others.
-The concert featured performances by 18 groups, including pioneering electronic groups Kraftwerk and Yellow Magic Orchestra (YMO) as well as rock bands Asian Kung-Fu Generation, Acidman, and others.
+The organizer was Sakamoto Ryuichi, member of the groundbreaking Japanese technopop group Yellow Magic Orchestra (YMO) and Academy Award-winning composer.
+Profits from the concert were donated to Sayonara Genpatsu 1000 Man Nin Akushon (Citizens’ Committee for the 10 Million People’s Petition to say Goodbye to Nuclear Power Plants), an antinuclear group which Sakamoto has been backing, along with Nobel Prize-winning author Oe Kenzaburo and others.
+The concert featured performances by 18 groups, including pioneering electronic groups Kraftwerk and YMO as well as rock bands Asian Kung-Fu Generation, Acidman, and others.

 The Entrance to the Concert